SHINING EXAMPLE OF SUSTAINABILITY

 2012 London Olympics

 The £9-10 billion 2012 London Olympics endeavored to minimize CO2 emissions, minimized waste, and maximized the use of renewable energy, environmentally-friendly transit, and recycling.
 Renewable energy (featuring wind and biomass) supplied at least 20% of the energy for the Olympic park and village.

 New cycle routes, linking to existing ones, were created for the Olympic parks and the London Cycle Network.
-The design of the Village also placed emphasis on pedestrians, with walkways connecting streets, green spaces and the Olympic Park.
+The design of the Olympic Village also placed emphasis on pedestrians, with walkways connecting streets, green spaces, and the Olympic Park.
 In total, Games organizers saved the equivalent of 400,000 tons of carbon dioxide thanks to their sustainable practices.
 100% of Olympic Games operations' waste was diverted from landfills, with 62% of that waste being reused, recycled, or composted.
 Additionally, 99% of the waste from installing and taking down the Games' venues was reused or recycled.

 The 2012 London Olympics were a shining example of sustainability.
 Homes in the London Olympic Village (in what is now known as Queen Elizabeth Olympic Park) were built to conserve energy and water, through features like high tech insulation, glazing and ventilation, as well as efficient appliances.
 The Olympic Village focused on maximizing sustainable mass transit and minimizing car use.
 The Olympic Village featured a brand new rail station, an extension of the existing Docklands light rail system and expanded bus routes.